QiupingLiGATech/Leetcode-Python/README.md

 # 400+ LeetCode Problem and Their Python Solutions

 A comprehensive collection of 400+ LeetCode problems solved using Python.
-For each problem, I shared my thoughts, discussed multiple apporaches, their corresponding time complexities and space complexities.
+For each problem, I shared my thoughts, apporaches, pitfalls, and the corresponding time complexities and space complexity for each solution.

 ## 📚 Leetcode Problems and Python Solutions Grouped by Topics (Click each topic below) (This is still under active construction)